ldanilek/password-protection/README.md

 Still on the list of things to do:

 * Salt the encryption so the same message is encrypted to different data
-* Use multiprocessing with piping between the three stages of the program: archive - compress - encrypt
-    * This actually shouldn't be that bad, but the status messages get more complicated and the LZW short-circuit would be hard.
-    * Possibly could use multiple pipes for communication across processes